 How Do You Make Patty Melt?

 The ingredients in this delicious diner favorite can vary based on where you order it.
-While the original ingredients are lost to time, we do a sense for what goes into a pure Patty Melt by Jennifer Naylor, the granddaughter of Tiny Naylor and former executive Chef for Wolfgang Puck.
-She recreated the Patty Melt recipe as she remembers it from her grandfather’s kitchen, which includes:
+While the original ingredients are lost to time, we do a sense of what goes into a pure patty melt by Jennifer Naylor, the granddaughter of Tiny Naylor and former Executive Chef for Wolfgang Puck.
+She recreated the patty melt recipe as she remembers it from her grandfather’s kitchen, which includes: